 When you check out oils for health properties, you may find coconut oil comparably impressive, but extra virgin olive oil is loaded with antioxidants, antibacterial agents, anti-inflammatory properties, and even anti-cancer compounds.

-- Rich in biologically active antioxidants, olive oil can help fight serious diseases, increasing your chances of staying healthy.
+Olive oil contains potent antioxidants.
+Rich in biologically active antioxidants, olive oil can help fight serious diseases, increasing your chances of staying healthy.
 At least 30 phenolic compounds help your body protect itself against imbalances that can lead to physical degeneration.
-(5, 6)
+(6, 7)

-Reducing inflammation may be one of the most important benefits of choosing olive oil.
+Reducing inflammation may be one of the most important benefits of choosing to use olive oil.
 The association of chronic inflammation with serious diseases is well known, and the antioxidants in this oil suppress the expression of genes linked to inflammatory response.
-(12)
+(11)